-Situated on Santa Cruz Island, is one of the newest visitor sites accessible to tourists in the Galapagos Archipelago.
-One of the lengthier Galapagos walking trails will lead visitors along a beach and up a trail to the lagoon lookout where you will spot bright Flamingos, Land Iguanas (nesting site) and Pintail Ducks.
+Santa Cruz Island is the location of one of the most recent tourist sites in the Galapagos Archipelago.
+A longer Galapagos walk trail will take you along a beach to the lagoon lookout, where you can spot bright Flamingos and Land Iguanas.

-The Interpretation Center was opened in 1998 as a phase of the project "Interpretation and Environment Education Project.”
-Visitors enjoy expositions on natural history, human history, and conservation.
-The conservation efforts represent the movement to protect the wildlife and natural environment through means of population and tourist control.
-The Interpretation Center has an outdoor stadium, audio-visual equipment, and meeting rooms.
+As part of the 1998 project "Interpretation and Environment Education Project", the Interpretation Center was inaugurated.
+It offers expositions about natural history, conservation, and human history.
+Conservation efforts are the movement to conserve wildlife and the natural environment by means of population control and tourist control.
+The Interpretation Center features an outdoor stadium, audio-visual equipment and meeting rooms.

-After the morning excursion you will be taken to the airport for your flight to the mainland.
+After your morning excursion, you will be transferred to the airport to catch your flight to the mainland.